25 professional development goals for teachers

 With the constant pressures in education, why create more work when teachers can tap into what past educators have been using successfully?

 Best practices simply describe effective methods to plan, deliver, and reflect on instruction in order to facilitate student learning.
-Teachers could set a goal using one of the following practices such as:

 4. Pedagogical approaches: I will implement a collaborative learning approach into instruction so that students are collaborating at least 5 times daily by the end of the school year.